 Collecting Sterling Silver Nutmeg Graters, Nutmeg the Spice with a Sensational History

 By the late 17th Century warm drinks were very popular on both sides of the “big pond”.
 Brits and Americans were drinking, coffee, tea, and chocolate.
-Warm punches followed the most popular being Brandy or Rum mixed with strained fruit and sugar with nutmeg being used as the “final touch”.
+Warm punches became fashionable.
+They were a mixture of Brandy or Rum, strained fruit, and sugar.
+Nutmeg was used as the “final touch”.

 To add that final touch; a grater was necessary to rasp the small brown seed.
-Small decorative “pocket sized” graters became a fashionable item.
+Small decorative silver “pocket sized” graters became a fashionable item.
 No different than fashionable trends today; the desire to match or exceed one's peers helped to fuel the creativity we see today in these items.
-Graters were created in wide range of whimsical or novelty shapes.
-It is these that are most desirable and highly collected today.
+Graters were created in a wide range of whimsical or novelty shapes.
+It is these novelty shapes that are most desirable and highly collected today.
 Egg shaped, melon shaped, strawberry shaped are just a few of the creative designs used.
+A small grater is located inside along with space to store the nutmeg.
 Graters were also created using other materials such as coquille nut and enamel to name a few.